CIHR Peer Review Manual for New Investigator Salary Award Applications

 2.2 Evaluating the Applications

 All applications submitted to a funding opportunity are treated equally for evaluation; the same criteria and funding cut-offs are applied to all.
 Reviewers evaluate applications in reference to the evaluation criteria listed in the funding opportunity details, which vary by program and by funding opportunity.
-The evaluation of applications is completed in two stages: an at-home review followed by a face to face review meeting to finalize the evaluation.
+The evaluation of applications is completed in two stages: an individual review of applications followed by a face to face review meeting to finalize the ranking.

 2.2.1 Evaluation Criteria